Maintenance Requirements by System and Appliance

 | Water Heater | Flush sediment, inspect anode rod, test pressure relief valve | Annually |

 Most warranties assume these tasks are being performed as a baseline condition of coverage.
 If your contract mentions that coverage applies to breakdowns from "normal wear and tear," the fine print typically assumes that proper care was applied.
-Learn more about what your home warranty covers before assuming a repair will be approved.
+Learn more about what a home warranty covers before assuming a repair will be approved, especially for HVAC where 2026 refrigerant policy updates and per-system caps of $1,000 to $5,000 shape what gets paid.

 How Lack of Maintenance Can Void Your Coverage